TonnyMulli/bot-battlr/README.md

 - **React**: Utilize the efficiency and flexibility of React for building a responsive user interface.

-- **Axios**: Employ Axios for smooth handling of asynchronous HTTP requests to interact with the JSON server.

 - **JSON Server**: Simulate a backend server with JSON Server to manage and serve bot data locally.